-- 6. One factor that influences ethical decision making is the factor.
+- 6. One factor that influences ethical decision making because of the amount of freedom given to employees is the factor.

 - a. business

 - b. consumer

 - c. marketing

 - d. opportunity

 - e. internal

 - 7. A plan designed to increase the number of minority employees at all levels within an organization is called

 - a. the hard-core unemployed.

 - b. an affirmative action program.

 - c. the Equal Employment Opportunity Commission.

 - d. the socioeconomic initiative.

 - e. the right to work.

 - 8. Initiating a social responsibility program takes

 - a. the commitment of top executives.

 - b. the commitment of middle managers.

 - c. the commitment of employees.

-- d. no commitment.
+- d. the commitment of competitors.

-- e. the commitment of competitors.
+- e. no commitment.